caydebruce/Ascii-Adventure-Game/README.md

 Just because this is a game played in the console, that doesn't mean you have to rush to complete it!
 Feel free to enjoy the open world without risk of losing your progress.

+### Support for Windows or MacOS!
+When creating a new chracter, make sure to indicate what OS you are using!

 # Purpose